aarong/feedme-client/DEV.md

 - A `disconnect` event must not be followed by any further events until the library has called `transport.connect()`.

-When the library invokes a transport method, the transport may emit any resulting events synchronously within the method or defer them using a mechanism like `process.nextTick()` or `setTimeout()`.
-The transport will function correctly with the library as long as the transport sequences events as required.
-The library will ensure that all events and callbacks are deferred from the application's perspective.
+When the library invokes a transport method, the transport must emit any resulting events asynchronously using a mechanism like `process.nextTick()` or `setTimeout()`.

 ### Transport Methods